 At the berth, Emkir finished his conversations with the lawyer and then did a bit of reading on media dealings with TAS, to brush up on his expectations.
 Soon enough, he dressed in "business formal" and called TAS to have a port cab sent.
 When the cab arrived, it was a short trip to the TAS offices, which were a number of station blocks.
-Once the taxi entered the TAS office region, they were stopped and questioned before being directed to a "back entrance".
+The taxi entered the TAS office region and they were stopped, questioned and directed to a "back entrance".
 Emkir saw that, while this portal still had some media coverage, it had much less than he'd so far seen.
 Emkir was also happy the taxi TAS sent had tinted windows.
 So, the handful of media there could only report a taxi entered the TAS facility.
 There was no way to know if there was even a person in it?

 Out of the cab, Emkir learned his lawyer had arrived a bit before he had, and prepared some.
 He was ready to lead Emkir in to meet with Mr. Morvello.
 The TAS representative greeted them and invited them to sit at a table with his team before they started.
 Restating that TAS had made an offer on the interview, Morvello said that number specifically covered the interview.
 He continued, saying Major Kaihvos obviously had some additional concerns and limitations.
 And, that they could understand the Major's concerns and point of view.
 But they also hoped the Major and his representatives could understand their position.
-Morvello explained that they needed to get as much information as possible from the Major, to put as much information out as possible.
+Morvello explained that they had to get as much information as possible from the Major, to put as much information out as possible.
 That would let the public understand the events leading to the current situation and claims.
 He continued, saying that 90 percent, or even 99 percent, were unaware all of this was going on.
 And they mostly didn't care either.